This post may contain affiliate links.

 This burrata caprese salad has all the delicious flavors of a traditional caprese salad with a twist.
-Fresh tomatoes and basil with creamy burrata cheese in place of mozzarella.
-It’s all drizzled with olive oil and balsamic glaze and topped with salt and pepper.
-This is a super fresh and flavorful dish that is perfect for summer.
+Fresh tomatoes and fragrant basil with creamy burrata cheese, topped with sweet balsamic glaze and a generous drizzle of olive oil.
+This is a super fresh and flavorful dish that is perfect for summer and tomato season!

 Why you'll love this recipe

-- Can be used as a main course for a light lunch, or a side dish or side salad.
+- Versatile.
+Can be used as a main course for a light lunch, or a side dish, a side salad, or my favorite – snacking while standing at the kitchen counter.

 What is burrata?

-Burrata is like mozzarella’s sexy cousin.
-It is fresh mozzarella cheese stuffed with a creamy filling of stracciatella (shreds of mozzarella soaked in heavy cream).
+Burrata is fresh mozzarella cheese stuffed with a creamy filling of stracciatella (shreds of mozzarella soaked in heavy cream).
 It is the same shape and size of a ball of fresh mozzarella, except it has an extra creamy center.
 The cream will ooze out when you cut into it.

 Burrata is one of my favorite cheeses!
 I love using it on top of pastas, pizza, and of course a caprese salad.
-It is great as an appetizer.
-See it in action in Burrata Bruschetta Recipe with Roasted Tomatoes.
+It is great as an appetizer like in this Burrata Bruschetta with Roasted Tomatoes, or served on top of a bowl of Spicy Rigatoni Arrabbiata.

 Burrata is best served slightly cool or at room temperature.
-It should not be warmed up or it looses it's texture.
+It should not be warmed up or it loses its texture.
+Add some flakey sea salt on top to really bring out the flavor.

 This simple salad is as easy as slicing and assembling the ingredients.